 ACF has drawn up this document with the greatest care, and to its highest level of knowledge.

-It does not assume any liability for the possible consequences of errors, printing faults or the non-exhaustive nature of the information supplied by this document, or for data supplied by other organizations.
+It does not assume any liability for the possible consequences of errors, printing faults or the non-exhaustive nature of the information or data supplied by this document, or for data supplied by other organizations.

-The data supplied in 3.2 and 3.4.2 is simply for information and may change according to developments in the legislation.
+The data supplied i is simply for information and may change according to developments in the legislation.

-The data given in chapter 2 is supplied by CFL as infrastructure manager and ACF cannot assume any liability for the accuracy of such information.
-It represents the predicted state of the railway infrastructure depending on knowledge as it stands on 24 September 2021.
+The CFL as infrastructure managersupplied specific data ontheir missions.
+The ACF cannot assume any liability for the accuracy of such information.
+It represents the predicted state of the railway infrastructure depending on knowledge as it stands on 12 September 2022..
 The infrastructure manager does not assume any liability if, for reasons beyond its control, the state of the infrastructure corresponds no longer to the description given in the NS.